makannew/Composer/README.md

 ## Concept

 Main aim of the composer is managing functions to collaborate with each other as a single live object.
 It connects functions to each other in a sequential way, then it keeps track of any changes in properties to update affected functions.
 These updates take place asynchronously.
-It means composite lively continue to update and evolve while other parts of program running.
+It means composite lively continue to updates and evolves while other parts of program running.

 ## Structure